What is Family and Consumer Sciences?

 Who is Behind FamilyConsumerSciences.Com?

-- If it wasn’t for all the wonderful FACS teachers that have given me lesson ideas & worksheets as well as wisdom and insight, I wouldn’t be in the place I am today.
-I know we all have similar stories of how other FACS teachers encouraged us and helped us build upon our foundation to become professionals.
-In this same spirit, I encourage you to add to the body of knowledge and share your original lesson plans by submitting them here so other FACS teachers can too build upon their foundations to become better educators.
+- If it wasn’t for all the wonderful FACS teachers that have given us lesson ideas & worksheets as well as wisdom and insight, we wouldn’t be where we are at today.
+We all have similar stories of how other FACS teachers encouraged us and helped us build upon our foundation to become professionals.
+Together we can help keep FACS progressive by adding to the body of knowledge.
+Help us help others by sharing your original lesson plans.
+You can submit them hereso other FACS teachers can too build upon their foundations to become better educators.
+Let’s help keep FACS strong!